yevgeniy/nimm-warden/readme.md

 ```
 - `warden.parent()` -- setup access to a parent on a current selector.
 - `warden.ancestors()` -- setup access to all parents on a current selector untill it hits a 'root' (can's see any more parents).
 Could possibly cause an infinite loop.
-- `warden.where({filter})` -- setup access to all object/variables if supplied filter returns a truthy value.
-Currently, 2 arguments are exposed to the function `function ({object|value}, {int})` where first value is an object in a current selector and second value is an index in a sequence (in a selector not a parent).
+- `warden.where(filter)` -- setup access to all object/variables if supplied filter returns a truthy value.
+Currently, 2 arguments are exposed to the function `function (value, index)` where first value is an object in a current selector and second value is an index in a sequence (in a selector not a parent).
 So:
 ```
 var model={
   foo:[1,2,3],